liulei1009/liulei1009.github.io/_posts/2021-12-16-lei-agu-talk.md

 ---

 Lei Liu will be presenting a talk at 2021 AGU Fall meeting titled Machine learning-based Prediction of global TEC and High-latitude ROTI Maps.
-This work asks how distributional learning could help learners figure out which structures allow recursion (and which don't!) in their language.

 In this presentation, the convLSTM-based ML model is to tackle two different GNSS applications: prediction of global TEC maps and high-latitude ROTI maps.
 The ML model we developed could play an important role in warning for space weather and satellite navigation communities.

 - [Talk Slides](../assets/Li_Schuler_2021-cuny-talk.pdf)